-Game bird habitat stamp winner for 2022 announced
+Game bird habitat stamp winner for 2023 Announced

-A photo of a pheasant gliding into land by Tauranga’s Jeanette Nee is the image that will adorn the 2022 Game Bird Habitat Stamp.
+A photo of a Californian quail strutting along a fence line is the image that will adorn the 2023 Game Bird Habitat Stamp.

-Each year Game bird hunters pay an additional $4 on their hunting licence to conserve the habitat of New Zealand’s waterfowl and upland game species.
+Each year Game bird hunters pay an additional $5 for their game bird hunting licence to conserve the habitat of New Zealand’s waterfowl and upland game species.

 The first NZ habitat stamp, required for the 1994-1995 hunting season, cost the hunter $1.

-For the last three Game bird seasons, the NZ Game Bird Habitat Trust (GBHT) has funded a photographic competition with the winning image featuring on the next Habitat Stamp.
+For the last four game bird seasons, the NZ Game Bird Habitat Trust (GBHT) has funded a photographic competition with the winning image featured on the next Habitat Stamp.

 The competition is open to anyone; there are prizes sponsored by Kilwell and $1,000 for the winner.

-It was an altruistic move by hunters to impose an additional cost on themselves to protect game bird habitat so that future generations can enjoy the same hunting experience.
+It was a generous move by hunters to impose an additional cost on themselves to protect game bird habitat so that future generations can enjoy the same hunting experience.

-Since introduced by the New Zealand government to “generate revenue” to improve game bird habitat and habitat of other wildlife, the habitat stamp programme has raised over $2.3 million for conservation.
+Since introduced by the New Zealand government to "generate revenue" to improve game bird habitat and the habitat of other wildlife, the habitat stamp programme has raised over $2.5 million for conservation.

 The GBHT encourages landowners to engage in active habitat management on their properties to benefit many types of wildlife, including game birds.
-One habitat it promotes over all others is wetlands, with funds distributed to create and restore them all over the country.
+One habitat it promotes over all others is wetlands, with funds distributed to create and restore them throughout the country.